tsirakisn/xen/docs/misc/xen-command-line.markdown

 If 'vpmu=bts' is specified the virtualisation of the Branch Trace Store (BTS) feature is switched on on Intel processors supporting this feature.

-vpmu=ipc enables performance monitoring, but restricts the counters to the most minimum set possible: instructions, cycles, and reference cycles.
-These can be used to calculate instructions per cycle (IPC).

-vpmu=arch enables performance monitoring, but restricts the counters to the pre-defined architectural events only.
-These are exposed by cpuid, and listed in the Pre-Defined Architectural Performance Events table from the Intel 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, System Programming Guide, Part 2.

-If a boolean is not used, combinations of flags are allowed, comma separated.
-For example, vpmu=arch,bts.

 Note that if **watchdog** option is also specified vpmu will be turned off.

 *Warning:*
 As the virtualisation is not 100% safe, don't use the vpmu flag on production systems (see http://xenbits.xen.org/xsa/advisory-163.html)!

-### vwfi
-> `= trap | native

-> Default: `trap`

-WFI is the ARM instruction to "wait for interrupt".
-WFE is similar and means "wait for event".
-This option, which is ARM specific, changes the way guest WFI and WFE are implemented in Xen.
-By default, Xen traps both instructions.
-In the case of WFI, Xen blocks the guest vcpu; in the case of WFE, Xen yield the guest vcpu.
-When setting vwfi to `native`, Xen doesn't trap either instruction, running them in guest context.
-Setting vwfi to `native` reduces irq latency significantly.
-It can also lead to suboptimal scheduling decisions, but only when the system is oversubscribed (i.e., in total there are more vCPUs than pCPUs).

 ### watchdog
 > `= force | <boolean>`